hpham1295/Impact-Data-Mining/README.md

 - **Evaluation Phase:** Assess the quality of results by manually labeling impact sentences in 4_data_labeling.ipynb.
 Then, use 5_analyzing_the_results.ipynb to generate confusion matrices and calculate F1 scores, thereby evaluating the effectiveness of the project.

-For detailed guidance on the usage and input requirements of each notebook, refer to the information provided within the respective files.
+For detailed guidance on the usage and input requirements of each notebook, please refer to the information provided within the respective files.
 A comprehensive discussion of the code and methodologies used in this project is available in H. Pham's master's thesis, accessible [here](http://hdl.handle.net/10919/116151).

 ## Important notes:
 - All notebooks are designed and should be run on Google Colab.